-Increasingly great amount of data are produced from different sources and in different fields of research, science, humanities and industry: telescopes and interferometers in radio astronomy, cameras and sensors of different devices such as smart phones, security systems, and healthcare systems, interactions between proteins in biology, purchases and ratings of products in e-commerce websites, posts and connections between users in social networks, interactions between grains in studying crack growth resistance in materials engineering, fMRI datasets in Alzheimer classification, … .
+A large and fast-growing amount of data is produced from different sources and in different fields of research, science, humanities and industry: telescopes and interferometers in radio astronomy, cameras and sensors of different devices such as smart phones, security systems, and healthcare systems, interactions between proteins in biology, purchases and ratings of products in e-commerce websites, posts and connections between users in social networks, interactions between grains in studying crack growth resistance in materials engineering, fMRI datasets in Alzheimer classification, … .